AJIT92/raybesiga.github.com/_posts/2016-02-23-basic-django-app-github-api.markdown

 $ touch index.html
 {% endhighlight %}

 Before we can show data in the `index.html` file, we need to get the context data within the views file.
+We are going to use the `dateutil` module as it provides powerful extensions to the standard datetime module, available in Python.
+We shall need it to parse the time string returned for `created_at` into a datetime object.
+To install dateutil, use pip:

+{% highlight bash %}
+$ pip install python-dateutil
+{% endhighlight %}

-Let is make those changes to our `yokogao/views.py` file.
+And make changes to our `yokogao/views.py` file.

 {% highlight python %}
 import dateutil.parser